jeremyfa/wisdom/README.md

 }
 ```

-This time, the component provides its own state: any argument prefixed with the `@state` meta will be part of its state.
+This time, the component provides its own state: any argument prefixed with the `@state` meta will become an observable variable of the component's state.
 If any of those values are changing, the component will be rendered again and the virtual dom automatically **patched** in reaction.

-In this example, clicking on the element will trigger an increment of the `count` variable an make the component render itself again, if used within a `wisdom.reactive()` root.
+In this example, clicking on the element will trigger an increment of the `count` variable an make the component render itself again, because it is used within a `wisdom.reactive()` call.

 ## Limitations